 One thing is for sure - good quality Romanian spirits are always natural, meaning that you won't have headackes the next day, and are good digestives.

 Well, that's it folks - I don't know about you but talking - and seeing - so much about traditional Romanian food made me hungry!
-I hope you will visit our country and try it :)
+With so many things to do in Romania you're going to need lots of food and energy to visit our country! :)

 Your Romanian Friend